aromig/notes/csharp_oop.md

 Structs can:

-* contain methods, properies, fields, etc.
+* contain methods, properties, fields, etc.
 * have constructors _with_ parameters.

 This differs from a class as it _does not_ support inheritance, virtual methods, etc.